Belize at the 2020 Summer Olympics

 Belize competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
 It was the nation's thirteenth appearance at the Olympics, although it previously appeared in two early editions under the name "British Honduras" (1968 in Mexico City, and 1972 in Munich).

+The Belize team consisted of three athletes (two men and one woman) competing in two sports (athletics and canoeing).

 Competitors

 The following is the list of number of competitors in the Games.

 Athletics

 Belize received the universality slots from the World Athletics to send two track and field athletes (one per gender) to the Olympics.